-The following table sets forth certain information, in relation to the directors, regarding share-based and option-based awards outstanding as of the end of the financial year of the Company ended February 28, 2011.
+The following table sets forth certain information, in relation to the directors, regarding share-based and option-based awards outstanding as of the financial year ended February 29, 2012.
+In-the-money values were calculated using the closing price of the Company on February 29, 2012 of \$0.435 per share.